mambawopieman/notes/README.md

 # 2023-12-29
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems tend to be more fragile and difficult to maintain.
 Always strive to write clean, readable, and concise code.
 Remember that code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization.
 And lastly, embrace modular design and reusable components to enhance scalability and reduce redundancy."

+# 2023-12-30
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and up-to-date.
+Always remember to write concise, well-documented code that is easy to understand and maintain.
+Additionally, continuous learning and staying up to date with the latest programming trends and technologies will make you a well rounded developer.